 – Essential oils (optional)

 – Glass measuring cup (the lip of the cup helps with pouring)

 – Plastic fork (for stirring)

-- Small squeeze bottle.
+– Small squeeze bottle.
 I found and really like these bottles on Amazon. (*Affiliate link)

 – Sharpie, stickers, or painter’s tape (not pictured)